Why Study Neural Network Internals?

 Concrete Example: Induction Heads.
 A more sophisticated circuit spans two layers.
 In layer 0, a "previous token head" makes every position attend to the position directly behind it, copying that token's identity into its own residual stream.
 In layer 1, an "induction head" asks "who comes after the token that matches my current token?"
 The layer-0 copying enables layer-1 matching.

-The result: if you see "...Barack Obama...Barack", the model predicts "Obama."
-This works even for random tokens that never appeared in training.
-The model learns a general pattern-completion algorithm, not specific facts.
+After seeing "...Barack Obama...Barack", the model predicts "Obama."
+The same mechanism works on random token sequences that never appeared in training, evidence that it implements a general pattern-completion algorithm rather than retrieving specific facts.
 This is the induction head circuit, discovered by Elhage et al. [6]A Mathematical Framework for Transformer Circuits

 Elhage, N., Nanda, N., Olsson, C., et al.